ahmadkamrans/titanic-dataset-analysis/README.md

 ![alt text](images/image%201.png)

 - Count of the missing values in the mentioned columns above:
-  Age has 177 missing entries
+  1. Age has 177 missing entries
-  Cabin has 687 missing entries
+  2. Cabin has 687 missing entries
-  Embarked has 2 missing entries
+  3. Embarked has 2 missing entries

 ![alt text](images/image%202.png)

+#### Identified Columns cleaning

+Now as till now we have identified the problematic columns lets proceed with cleaning of the one by one.

+##### AGE:
 ---

 ## Dataset Used